gameblabla/nasser_opera_extension/README.md

 - Some trackers (Google Analytics, AddThis, Omniture, Piwik etc...)
 - Third-party cookies

-Before you start using it , click on the Monkey and read all the instructions.
+Before you start using it , click on the Monkey and read all the instructions. <br>
-Don't believe it ?
+Don't believe me ?
 Install the extension , follow our guide and then go to http://ip-check.info/ to see how much effective it is.
 It's not perfect but it's still much better than the default configuration.
 (even if you manually disable cookies and Javascript)